Alexander KISH (BY/CH)

-Probably not obvious to outsider, but there is a great deal of aesthetics going into design of scientific apparata and experimental installations.
+Probably not obvious to outsiders, but there is a great deal of aesthetics going into the design of scientific apparatus and experimental installations.

-However, I also sense that to explain this absolute beauty to others, especially those without special knowledge, and simplicity that comes with the latter, is a challenge.
+However, I also sense that to explain this absolute beauty to others, especially those without special knowledge, and the simplicity that comes with the latter is a challenge.

 A very basic example is the main topic of my research in the last decade - Dark Matter searches: we know that it exists, but it is invisible and we do not know what exactly it is.
 Still, we use computer simulations and artistic renderings to somehow represent it, as well as to describe the possible concepts of measurements and data analysis."